 Non-visual audio content must be accompanied by a transcript, and the media player in use must be keyboard accessible, meaning a user can navigate the controls without using a mouse.

 Note that all websites and web content published after January 1, 2012, with minor exceptions, are required to comply with WCAG 2.0 Level AA.
 All websites and web content from The Government of Ontario and the Legislative Assembly must have conformed with WCAG 2.0 Level AA as of January 1, 2016.

 How the AODA Applies to Education

 Currently, there are no AODA education standards.
 However, there are recommendations of guidelines for K-12 institutations and colleges and universities.
 The AODA covers three different types of educational organizations:

 How the AODA Applies to Private Businesses

-- Update their websites and web content accessibility according to the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0.
+- Make all public websites accessible according to the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0

 How the AODA Applies to Government

 As of January 1, 2016, all websites from the Government of Ontario and the Legislative Assembly must conform with WCAG 2.0 Level AA.